 Programming in Neut

-Now that we know how to deal with modules, let's write programs in Neut.
+Here, we'll see how to write programs in Neut.

 define hey(): unit {